 Salem Witch Museum

-Fly your broom…err, drive your RV…to Salem, site of the Witch Trials of 1692, which resulted in the execution of 14 women and six men who were believed to be practicing witchcraft.
+Fly your broom…err, drive your RV…to Salem, site of the Witch Trials of 1692.
+During this time, 14 women and six men who were believed to be practicing witchcraft were executed.
 Visit the Salem Witch Museum, home to 13 life-size stage sets that make the visitor feel as if he or she is in the middle of the “Witchcraft Hysteria.”

 Or take a self-guided tour of nearby towns that were embroiled in the witch hunt.
 In these towns, you can visit original houses or foundations, as well as grave sites relevant to the trials.